-All incoming Nursing Associate Degree and Surgical Technology program applicants who do not achieve the minimum required score on the assessment must refer to the handbook for details on retesting.
+All incoming Nursing program applicants who do not achieve the minimum required score on the assessment must retest according to the timeline provided in the Academic Readiness for the Nursing Program section.

-Re-entering students will not be required to retake the academic readiness assessment if all required benchmark evidence, exam results, and advising and remediation documentation are in the student's permanent academic file and recorded in the system of record as per the above criteria.
+Re-entering students will not be required to provide proof of academic readiness if all required benchmark evidence, exam results, and advising and remediation documentation are in the student's permanent academic file and recorded in the system of record as per the above criteria.